ldwilker10/Phase2_Project/README.md

 ## Project Overview

-Using housing price data from King County, I sought to explore what housing characteristics have the biggest infleunce on the price of a home in King County.
+Using housing price data from King County, I sought to explore what housing characteristics have the biggest influence on the price of a home in King County.
 Using linear regression, the aim is to take these housing characteristics and build a model to accurately predict housing prices based on these housing features.

 ## Business Problem/Stakeholder